atlemagnussen/backslash-site/vitepress/docs/posts/bitcoin/bitcoin-lnd.md

 ---
 lang: en-US
 title: Bitcoin LND
-description: How to run and operate a Bitcoind LNF node
+description: How to run and operate a Bitcoind LND node
 date: 2025-02-05
 category:
   - Crypto currencies